-Where I come from people tend to things a bit backwards.
+Where I come from people sometimes do things a bit backwards.
 I’m not from a backwards city, not at all.
 But the chronology of some people’s love lives tends to be quite skewed.
-You get married in your early 20’s and by your early 40’s you have a marriage under your belt, and the subsequent divorce to go with it, adult kids, or those on the verge of adulthood, and a whole lot of enthusiasm for discovering this new and independent way of life.
+You get married in your early 20’s and by your early 40’s you have a marriage under your belt.
+Then there’s often a subsequent divorce to go with it, adult kids, or those on the verge of adulthood, and a whole lot of enthusiasm for discovering this new and independent way of life.

 Don’t Turn into a Party Girl